The Libertines (album)

+Release and promotion

 The Libertines, like its 2002 predecessor, Up the Bracket, was re-released with a bonus DVD on 22 November 2004.
 The DVD, entitled Boys in the Band, is a collection of live shows, band interviews, and the "Can't Stand Me Now" promotional video.

+The song "What Katie Did" was released as a one-sided, 7-inch flexi disc given away with Amelia's Magazine.

 The song "Arbeit Macht Frei" featured in the 2006 film Children of Men.

 Cover art

 The album's front cover art features a photograph of Carl Barât and Pete Doherty taken by Roger Sargent during the emotional "Freedom Gig" at the Tap 'n' Tin club in Chatham, Kent, on 8 October 2003, when Doherty reunited with the Libertines for a gig just hours after being released from jail, where he was sentenced for breaking into Barât's flat and stealing various items, including an old guitar and a laptop computer.
 Doherty returned to the Tap 'n' Tin club on 20 December 2008 for a one-off gig with Chas & Dave.